sopra-fs20-group02/sopra-fs20-group02-server/README.md

 ### [Vector](https://github.com/sopra-fs20-group02/sopra-fs20-group02-server/blob/master/src/main/java/ch/uzh/ifi/seal/soprafs20/logic/Vector.java)

-We designed a vector class specificially for the task to simplify the game logic.
+We designed a vector class specificially for this game in order to simplify the game logic.
 The vectors are constricted between (1,1) and (8,8), since the game board only consists of 8x8 tiles.
 It has different basic methods such as:
 ``add`` which will add another vector, ``mulS`` which multiplies the its current x and y components by a integer scalar.
+The vector class is used in the ``Piece`` and ``Board`` class.

 ### [GameService](https://github.com/sopra-fs20-group02/sopra-fs20-group02-server/blob/master/src/main/java/ch/uzh/ifi/seal/soprafs20/service/GameService.java)